File in C++

 File Handling in C++

-The technique for creating and carrying out read and write operations on a file in C++ is known as file handling.
+File handling is a technique for creating and carrying out read and write operations on a file.
 By importing the class, we may access several C++ file handling functions.
 File management makes persistent data storage possible by enabling us to save and retrieve data from secondary storage.

-• fstream: for both reading from and writing to files
+: used for both reading and writing data to files

 In C++, handling a file involves three primary steps: opening the file, carrying out read/write operations, and closing the file.
 Before reading or writing may begin, a file must be opened.
 In C++, files are opened using stream objects, such as fstream file("file.txt", mode); where the mode defines the operation (read, write, etc.).